Guide to Grid View

 • Delete view

-How to Create a new Grid view
+Create a Grid view

 To add a grid view: